How to figure out what is wrong with your telescope when the

 telescope owners reduces

-the number of issues that I am blamed for, and allow their owners to
+the number of issues that I am blamed for, and allows their owners to

 fix them and enjoy the full potential of their often very expensive